 Some people have them just for the shows and an easy Sunday drive, others use them for vacation time or to travel around the globe and then you have folks living in them full time.

 For some people this "hobby" became a business, that's why there is an excellent worldwide coverage for all kinds of parts and camping gear for Volkswagen campers.
 The North American Go Westy and the British Just Kampers are just two great examples of this.

 Volkswagen camper vans for some reason or another dominate the market.
 But other brands like Ford, Dodge and some others have the looks as well.
 And you can always find a lot of interesting books and magazines about these campers as well.

 Others, like a friend of mine from Germany, sold and gave away all his material possessions including his house and now lives in a camping site near Dusseldorf.
 He has one of those vintage camping trailers with an all an weather awning to go with and now lives the life of his dreams.

 Getting rid of all my material possessions was the best thing I've done in my life, he explained.
 And I believe him...

-And before I settled down, my thoughts went from living in a vintage camper or boat.
+But before I settled down, my thoughts went from living in a camper or boat.
 Far away from it all.
-I have a wonderful family now and I'm not complaining, but somewhere deep down inside I still live in my dreamworld.
+I have a wonderful family now and I'm not complaining, but somewhere deep down inside, I still live in my dreamworld.

 You can get new engines, a fresh paint job and an interior designed by your imagination.
 Search the net, join forums, groups or just ask your friends.
 You'll be amazed what can all be done when you set your mind on something.